Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 - PXE Server OS: Install Rocky Linux 9.6 DVD ISO
 - Ensure internet access for installing packages.
 - Baremetal machine to serve as the PXE client.
-- If your environment is NAT, you will need to set up a bridge.
+- If your environment is NAT based, you will need to set up a bridge [here](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/network-bridge/setup-bridge.md)

+---

-#### 1. Install Packages & start/enable them
+## 1. Install Packages & start/enable them
 ```
 sudo dnf update -y # applies updates to your system